blogs.sanpreetsingh.com

 • “That came out wrong.”

-If your relationship had a “save” button, repairs are it.
+If your relationship had a save button, repairs would be it.

 • Who owns what?